openhab/openhab-addons/addons/binding/org.openhab.binding.astro/README.md

     * **group** `apogee`
         * **event**: `APOGEE`

-**Note**: Offsets for each event group can be configured in the channel properties
+**Note**: Offsets for each event group can be configured in the channel properties under "Range Event" in the PaperUI.